Manufacturers and Distributors - Auto Industry Division

 The following documents are required for a complete motor vehicle/powersports vehicle manufacturer or distributor application :

-· List of all dealers franchised to sell manufacturers motor vehicles/powersport vehicles including their dealer number and address
+- List of all dealers franchised to sell manufacturers motor vehicles/Powersports vehicles including their dealer number and address

 In addition to the above information a distributor must also provide the following:

-· Secure Verifiable Identification — A photocopy of an appropriate identification such as a Colorado Driver License.
-More information can be found here.
+- Secure Verifiable Identification — A photocopy of an appropriate identification such as a Colorado Driver License.
+For more information visit the Secretary of State website.

 You cannot hold a license issued by the Executive Director of the Colorado Department of Revenue through the Auto Industry Division if you have been convicted of a felony within the last 10 years of an Article 3, 4, or 5 if Title 18 of the Colorado Revised Statutes or any crime involving odometer, salvage, motor vehicle title fraud, or the defrauding of a retail consumer in a motor vehicle sale or lease transaction.